marielmont/penguins_matplotlib/README.md

 # penguins_matplotlib
-A collectiom of examples of basic useful visualisations
+A collection of examples of basic useful visualisations